Frequently Asked Questions About Weight Loss

 8. If I'm working on losing weight, should I cut all fat out of my diet?

 No. A certain amount of fat in the diet is good and necessary to be healthy.
 But nutrition experts agree that most Americans should eat less fat than they do.
 When you eat fat, make sure you mainly choose unsaturated fat, such as fat that comes from nuts, grains, and vegetable sources like olive oil.

-9. What prescription medicines are used to treat obesity?
+9. What prescription drugs are used to treat obesity?